Hamilton County School Board addresses Budgetel closure that affects 71 kids - NewsBreak

 HAMILTON COUNTY, Tenn. — Under a new state law third graders in Tennessee are now required to pass a single standardized reading test in order to avoid being held back.
 As the state's new literacy retention rate continues to work its way into classrooms, we're asking how tutors aim to help students overcome this new challenge.

+Officials from the East Ridge Needy Child Fund said on Tuesday that they will continue to accept applications for those in need even though the deadline has passed.
+Alicia Stanfield said that even though the deadline has passed, “we don’t want to miss any children in need.”.
+Applications...

-Students are ‘flipping over desks,’ making school threats; Why that behavior is becoming more common
+Tennessee students are ‘flipping over desks,’ making school threats; Why that behavior is becoming more common?

 After multiple threats were reported at Middle Tennessee schools last week, experts explain why students appear to be displaying more "disruptive" and violent behaviors.